deepboltzer/brAIn/workspace/improvements.md

   - episodes are long
   - perturbation sums up to a high value
 - <s>move perturb() into separate python file</s>
+- rerun and remove division by timestep for mean perturbation
+  - also do something about the difference in the threshold for x and theta

+## Strategically timed attack

+- <s>results do not seem right</s>

 ## Update README with info on stable-baselines3